+(1) Protests

-- (1) Section 1: Protests - (A) Filing a Protest - (i) An actual or prospective Bidder, Offeror, or Contractor who is aggrieved by the Solicitation or Award of a Contract, or by a Protest, may file a Protest with the Procurement Officer identified in the specific Solicitation. - (ii) The Protest shall be in writing and addressed to the specific attention of the Procurement Officer. - (iii) A Protest is considered filed when received in writing by the Procurement Officer.
+- (A) Filing a Protest - (i) An actual or prospective Bidder or Offeror who is aggrieved by a Solicitation or Award of a Contract, or by a Protest, may file a Protest with the Procurement Officer identified in the specific Solicitation. - (ii) The Protest shall be in writing and addressed to the specific attention of the Procurement Officer. - (iii) A Protest is considered filed when received in writing by the Procurement Officer. - (iv) The written Protest shall include the following information: - (I) The name and address of the Protestor; - (II) Appropriate identification of the Procurement;

-- (iv) The written Protest shall include the following information: - (I) The name and address of the Protestor; - (II) Appropriate identification of the Procurement; - (III) A statement of the reasons for the Protest; and, - (IV) Supporting exhibits, evidence, or documents to substantiate the reasons for the Protest. - (v) Filing of a Protest does not automatically stay the issuance of the Award. - (B) Time for Filing a Protest - (i) A Protest based upon alleged improprieties or ambiguities in a Solicitation that are apparent before the Bid/Proposal due date shall be filed before the closing date and time for receipt of the initial Bids/Proposals. - (ii) A Protest based upon alleged improprieties in a Solicitation that did not exist in the original Solicitation but which arose because of an addendum to the Solicitation shall be filed no later than the Solicitation closing date and time for receipt of Bids or Proposals identified in the addendum (or in the original Solicitation, if the opening date and time were not changed by addendum). - (iii) In all other cases, Protests shall be filed no later than seven (7) calendar days after the basis for the Protest is known, or should have been known, whichever is earlier. - (iv) The Protestor shall bear all costs associated with filing and prosecuting a Protest. - (C) Requests for Additional Information
+- (III) A statement of the reasons for the Protest; and, - (IV) Supporting exhibits, evidence, or documents to substantiate the reasons for the Protest. - (v) Filing of a Protest does not automatically stay the issuance of the Award.

+(B) Time for Filing a Protest.

+- (i) A Protest based upon alleged improprieties or ambiguities in a Solicitation that are apparent before the Bid/Proposal due date shall be filed before the closing date and time for receipt of the initial Bids/Proposals. - (ii) A Protest based upon alleged improprieties in a Solicitation that did not exist in the original Solicitation, but which arose because of an addendum to the Solicitation, shall be filed no later than the Solicitation closing date and time for receipt of Bids or Proposals identified in the addendum (or in the original Solicitation if the opening date and time were not changed by addendum). - (iii) In all other cases, Protests shall be filed no later than seven (7) calendar days after the basis for the Protest is known, or should have been known, whichever is earlier. - (iv) The Protestor shall bear all costs associated with filing and prosecuting a Protest. - (C) Requests for Additional Information.
 The Procurement Officer may request additional information in order to consider a Protest.
 The Protestor shall file the additional information with the Procurement Officer within five (5) calendar days after receiving the request.
-Failure of any party to comply with a request by the Procurement Officer for information or substantiation may result in a resolution of the Protest without consideration of any additional information.

-(D) Confidentiality and Disclosure
+Failure of any party to comply with a request by the Procurement Officer for information or substantiation may result in a resolution of the Protest without consideration of any additional information or, if the Procurement Officer determines the information is necessary, denial of the Protest. - (D) Confidentiality and Disclosure.
 Upon written request, the Procurement Officer shall make available information submitted that bears on the substance of the Protest, except when information is confidential or otherwise is permitted or required to be withheld by law.
-The Procurement Officer with the approval of the Director and, if necessary, in consultation with the Legal Affairs Department, will determine whether any information may be disclosed or must be withheld in accordance with the Access to Judicial Records Title of the Maryland Rules.
+The Procurement Officer with the approval of the Director and, if necessary, in consultation with the Office of Legal Affairs & Fair Practices, will determine whether any information may be withheld in accordance with the Access to Judicial Records Title of the Maryland Rules. - (E) Decision.